 • Do you need a new perspective on an old problem?

-• Do you want to discover your Type, Tritype® and Instinct?
+• Do you want to confirm your Type, Tritype®, and Instinct?

 • Do you want to better understand an important relationship?